-The BAHA pushes sound through bone conduction to stimulate sound for the user.
+The BAHA hearing aid pushes sound through bone conduction to stimulate sound for the user.

-The BAHA is a great non-surgical alternative to cochlear, can be applied simply in clinic and easy to manage for children with hearing loss.
+The BAHA hearing aid is a great non-surgical alternative to cochlear implants.
+It can be applied simply in the clinic and are easy to manage for children with hearing loss.

-For years HearFon has been dedicated to helping the hearing impaired Listen to Life.
-To discover more about various hearing aids styles and technology, you can get in touch with expert Audiologists who can explain in more detail how the different models work and the features that are available.
-This will help you understand more about the types of hearing solutions that are available to you.
+They will explain in detail how the different models work and the features that are available.
+This will help you to understand more about the types of hearing solutions that are made available to you.